 The City of Calgary

 The City of Calgary is a long-time partner of the Calgary Stampede.
-Along with providing our 100-year lease and support for our credit facilities, collaboration enables outreach into the community to enhance and support civic activities through the year.
-Various initiatives at Stampede Park and beyond engage citizens and guests, contributing to the cultural, social and economic well-being of the greater community.
+Along with providing our 100-year lease and support for our credit facilities, collaboration enables outreach year-round in the community to enhance and further civic activities.
+Various initiatives at Stampede Park and elsewhere engage residents and guests, contributing to the cultural, social, and economic well-being of local citizens.

-The City is providing one third of the funding for the expansion of the BMO Centre, that moved forward to complete phase two and begin the final phase to become the largest convention facility in western Canada.
+The City provided one-third of the funding for the expansion of the BMO Centre, which progressed to completion on budget and on time to become the largest convention facility in Western Canada.

 The Government of Alberta